ahmadsayed/cloud-from-scratch/README.md

-# Build Private Cloud Step by Step from the baremetal to container using Kubevirt and Upstream Kubernetes
+# Build Private Cloud Step by Step from the baremetal to container using Kubevirt and Kubernetes

-I used to be curious what it takes to build my own cloud, in this article will move step by step this private cloud, being have enough knowledge in Kubenets, so I decided to give a try for first time.
+I always believe the best way to understand sepcific technology, is to try to build myself, which give me on what will go well, and what will go bad, still building a compelete cloud is significate challenge if it is not technical at laptop or desktop resources.

+## If we can start by defining the cloud

 Cloud used be defined in very simple way as follow  XaaS, X as a Service'
 * IaaS Infrastructure as a Sevice
 * PaaS Platform as a Service
 * SaaS Software as a Service

-## Ingredient
+### Ingredient
 * Few Baremetal machines.
 * Few Networking device.
 * Few Flash Disk.